Vignettes of Nature

 Flame Skimmer

 I stepped gingerly to miss the tiny Pacific tree frogs scattered about the forest floor.
-Their commanding ribbit reverberated through the trees.
+Their commanding ribbits reverberated through the trees.
 These frogs are also called chorus frogs due to their vocal repertoire.

 SHDSC_3138a